MQTTCool/auth-hook-example/README.md

 illustrating *authentication* and *authorization* mechanisms when an *external Web/Application Server* is involved in the process.

-This project includes a simple web client front-end example for the [MQTT Extender - Authentication and Authorization Demo - Java Hook](https://github.com/Lightstreamer/MQTTExtender-example-Auth-Hook-java).
+This project includes simple web client front-end example and hook implementation, which supplies user validation and authorization logics.

 ![screenshot](screen_large.png)